Last updated on June 21st, 2023

-When the inventor of the Chemex coffee maker Dr. Peter Schlumbohm showed off his pour over coffee brewer at the 1939 New York World’s Fair, he later bragged that it would allow “even a moron to make good coffee.”
+When the inventor of the Chemex Dr. Peter Schlumbohm showed off his pour over coffee brewer at the 1939 New York World’s Fair, he later bragged that it would allow “even a moron to make good coffee.”
+That’s a pretty good Chemex Coffee Maker review already!
+However, it was also my very first piece of coffee equipment, purchased back in 2012.
+So is Chemex worth it after all these years?
+I would say absolutely!

 chemex coffee maker review

-But even though the Chemex coffeemaker will look beautiful in any kitchen, there are a few downsides you should know.
-Every coffee lover should probably have this brewer around, but let’s explore a complete Chemex coffee maker review to see how it stacks up against other popular pour over coffee makers.
+But, even though the Chemex coffeemaker will look beautiful in any kitchen, there are a few downsides you should know.
+While I would say every coffee lover should have this brewer around, I’ll try to take an objective approach in this Chemex review.
+Plus, I’ll compare the Chemex to other similar manual drippers.

 **Best of Brewing is supported by our readers, and we sometimes earn a commission through the affiliate links on our website.**